 We agreed in the Tax Matters Agreement to certain covenants and indemnification obligations (including restrictions on share issuances, redemptions or repurchases, business combinations, sales of assets, and similar transactions) that address compliance with the intended tax treatment of the Spin-Off.
 Certain of these restrictions will apply for the two-year period after the Spin-Off unless Illumina obtains an opinion from counsel or a ruling from the IRS generally to the effect that a restricted action will not cause the Spin-Off or certain related transactions to fail to qualify for its intended tax treatment, or Illumina gives its consent for us to take a restricted action.
 These covenants and indemnification obligations may limit our ability to pursue strategic transactions or engage in new businesses or other transactions that may otherwise maximize the value of our business, and might discourage or delay a strategic transaction that our shareholders may consider favorable.
 These covenants also inhibit our ability to obtain financing through public offerings of our common stock or private financings with certain parties, which may materially and adversely affect our ability to raise capital and satisfy our cash needs.
+These covenants may continue to apply, and continue to require either opinion of counsel or waiver from or approval by Illumina in order to conduct a strategic transaction or public offering, whether or not an actual tax liability may be incurred by our proposed strategic transaction or public offering.
 If we are restricted from participating in strategic or financing activities by such contractual restrictions, our business, financial condition, results of operations, and growth prospects would be adversely affected.